ramzymulla/BYOD/README.md

 pip install -e ./
 ```

-Now, the keypoint-moseq package will behave as usual, but will be using a recurrent SLDS model in place of the standard SLDS.
+Now, the keypoint-moseq package should behave as usual, but with a recurrent SLDS model replacing standard SLDS.

 ## Overview